lividavi19/Xporter/README.md

-# Xporter
+# Data Exporter
-This is a utility script that will help packaging and readying the Excel data for further user, such as saving it to a database.
+This is a utility script that will help packaging and readying the Excel data for further user, such as saving it to a MySQL database.

 ## Installation
 To start exporting Excel data include the `Xporter.php` file in you code.
 This file has utility functions that supports exporting data from excel files.
 Such methods are :point_down: